 Your test shoot gives us the information we need to be able to match you with the ideal clothing items for you to model.
 It also generates the photos that are used to setup your profile on our talent website which our clients use to request you for work.

 The entire session typically takes about an hour.
 There is no charge for the test shoot session.

 The test shoot photos consists of you modeling three “looks”.
 A look is an outfit that is different from the previous.
 We’ll select the clothing for these looks from whatever clothing we have in stock and are photographing at the time.

 The modeling required for the type of photographs we create is really quite easy.
 There’s no need to be nervous and we’ll show you step by step exactly what to do.

 What to Bring for Your Test Shoot and/or Photoshoot

 When you come in for your photoshoot there are a few things you should do to prepare.

 Makeup – the photos captured during your interview and test shoot are the photos that will be used to create your online talent portfolio profile and are the images our clients will look at in order to request you for work.
 It is important that you look your best.
-A key component to looking your best as a product clothing model is good makeup, hair, and nails.
+Key components to looking your best as a product clothing model are good makeup, hair, and nails.
 By looking your best you will have a better chance of getting regular work as a model.